South American

 Travelers Checks have become somewhat obsolete with the growing access to ATM’s.
 However, if you do have traveler’s checks it should be noted that American Express checks are the most readily accepted.

-ATM’s can be found in most urban centers, however you are strongly advised to check with your personal bank before traveling which Ecuadorean banks should accept your debit card for cash withdrawals.
+ATM’s can be found in most urban centers, however you are strongly advised to check with your personal bank before traveling to find which Ecuadorean banks will accept your debit card for cash withdrawals.

 S